 You will coach one horse and rider combination in this session.
-The combination will be preparing to move on from 1.20m classes.
+The combination will be preparing to move on from Advanced Medium.
+There will be a pre-prepared area with dressage markers.

 Section 1 will last approximately 45 minutes; your coaching session should last 40 minutes, and an additional 5 minutes allowed for discussion with the assessor.